CoderDojo-Content/Advanced-Scratch/en/06-level-2.md

  Add this to your button sprite

  ![](assets/level2.png)
- These all need to be set by the programmer, so if you add a third level, don’t forget to change “max-level”!
+ These all need to be set by the programmer, so if you add a third level, don’t forget to change `max-level`!
  * `max-level` is the highest level
  * `min-level` is the lowest level
  * `current-level` is the level the player is on right now